IdealPlanet: preserve the environment

 Edenred aims to protect the environment by reducing its carbon footprint, consumption of resources and waste, designing eco-services for mobility and food waste and managing the impact of its solutions during their lifetime – with a strong commitment: achieving Net Zero Carbon by 2050, in line with the SBTi (Science Based Targets initiative1) methodology.
 In 2024, by obtaining SBTi's approval of its targets, Edenred joins over 5,000 companies pioneering this approach.

-Reduce the carbon footprint and the consumption of energy, natural resources and waste
+Reducing our carbon footprint and the consumption of energy, natural resources and waste

-Convinced that action by the private sector is crucial to meet the target set by the Paris Agreement, Edenred announced in 2022 its ambition to achieve Net Zero Carbon by 2050, as part of its Beyond22-25 strategic plan.
+Convinced that action by the private sector is crucial to meet the target set by the Paris Agreement, Edenred announced in 2022 its ambition to achieve Net Zero Carbon by 2050, as part of its Beyond22-25 strategic plan

 On this occasion, the Group also strengthened its "Ideal" CSR policy by formalising key performance indicators, accompanied by quantifiable targets with two milestones in 2030 and 2050, approved by SBTi in 2024.